In radiotechnique I prefer to do morse telegraphy (CW).

 International CW characters

 The type of operation CW revives only correctly by the abbreviations used therein.
 To form CW signals fast and to recognize these characters is only one part, a liquid handling during a QSOs is another.
 It's also possible to handle a whole QSO in the plain text, however it's faster to use the usual, internationally understandable abbreviations and to omitting fillers.
 If you start with CW, you will know only few abbreviations, which you use during a QSOs.
 However it will become from QSO to QSO more and more.
 I do not use also all contractions specified here constantly during the QSOs.
 If necessary during a QSO I take a quick glance at a ready-beindg list (hi).
-The available list does not lay a claim on completeness.
+The available list of CW abbreviations does not lay a claim on completeness.

 CW rate and PARIS standard

 The individual characters of the CW alphabet are partially differently long.
 Thus it is not so easily possible to indicate for any text a certain CW rate.
 In order to eliminate this problem, one agreed for the calculation of the CW rate on a reference word.
 This word is called PARIS.

 A length of 50 dots lengths takes itself together with the following break.
 Therefore the following connection results: